UW-PSI/SalishSeaModel-analysis/README.md

 (private repository) that define the Salish Sea Model and 303(d) grid geometries, and the `process_netcdf.py` script for making the first intermediate extractions from various formats of SSM NetCDF output files.
-Please contact us at smazzilli@uw.edu if you would like to collaborate with our work and receive these extra components to build your own complete post-processing workflows.
+Please contact Stefano (mazzilli@uw.edu) if you intend to use this code, or wish to collaborate in anyway and receive processed outputs, or any additonal components you may need.
+In particular we are seeking collaboration with folks working on habitat assessments for species of  the Salish Sea that may be able to use or advance the aerobic habitat products in this repository and associated datasets.

 ## License and Copyright